paigeweber13/fine-hardware-visualization/README.md

    - look into metric for number of instructions decoded?
    - Visualize usage
    - aggregate results by region??
 Are nested regions allowed?
+   - if we want to instrument convolution, will need to adjust fhv to report by region.
+Currently only reports by group (i.e. FLOPS_SP or L2)

  - memory
    - read what every programmer should know about memory